nishizadiwale1805/food-delivery/README.md

 7. Service is deployed manually with the ecs.

-8. the pipeline was successfully build but failed to deployed on AWS.
+8. The pipeline was successfully build & deployed on AWS.

 http://techgenie-ecs-task-1705047770.us-east-2.elb.amazonaws.com